SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/06_color_swap_effect/index.md

 | :----------------------------------------------------------------------------: |
 |                **Figure 6-7: The slime uses a dark blue color**                |

 The shader code _could_ just do an `if` check for this color, and when any of the pixels are that color, return a hot-pink color instead.
-Try swapping out the "MainPS" shader function in the `colorSwapEffect.fx` file to the following, the highlighted section shows where the hard coded colour swap is happening:
+Try swapping out the "MainPS" shader function in the `colorSwapEffect.fx` file to the following, the highlighted section shows where the hard coded color swap is happening:

 [!code-hlsl[](./snippets/snippet-6-07.hlsl?highlight=14)]